WithPhoenix/PhoenixTalesGit/README.md

 this project is still in dev

 # Plans for this mod
+>custom dimension
-    -custom Dimension with boss-fight, and maybe with quests(?)
+    -custom dimension with boss-fight, and maybe with quests(?)

     -magic branch